-To make your Needs Section strong, describe another community that faced issues similar to yours, with a successful outcome.
+To make your Needs Section strong, describe another community facing issues similar to yours, with a successful outcome.
 Outline the origins of the problem (cause), what it looked / felt like (symptoms), and the state of affairs at the time of the grant application (effect).
 Describe that community’s proposed solution and the subsequent outcomes.
 Doing this will provide credibility and validation to the project you’re proposing.
 Reviewers will likely have more confidence in your application if there has been success in similar projects.
 Also, be sure to quote experts and compelling studies, when relevant, which will add even more credibility.

 4. Urgency and Solution

 Another great tactic is to immediately weave your community supporters and coalitions into the Needs narrative.
 Reference them by name, include them when you speak of community meetings, assessments, planning and participation.
-They should come from a varied community demographic – from agencies / organizations helping to execute the program, to individuals and groups that will benefit.
+They should come from a varied community demographic – from agencies / organizations helping to execute the program, to individuals and groups who will benefit.
 A vested, community team effort shows urgency, strength, purpose and momentum.

-Final Thoughts: Questions to ask yourself before you declare your Needs Section complete:
+Questions to ask yourself before you declare your Needs Section complete: